 - ==> After you passed our first trial run. you will become our potential raider on either committed raid or casual raid.
 Please take note that for the next few weeks you're still on trial with team until you reach our requirement to become our casual raid or flexible committed raider or progression committed raider.
 (Please read below for more information about flexible and progression raider)

 - Everyone meeting minimum gear requirements is welcome

 - Casual team composition (play as you will)

 - Focused on practicing content and cultivating talent

-- Opportunity for Flexible Raiders to gain experience and gear
+- Opportunity for trial and Committed Raiders to learn the fights and gear up

 - Moderate carrying of raiders